-The shore line cord is a heavy-duty cable with a 3 or 4 prong grounding plug on one end and connects directly to the power converter inside the RV on the other end.
-This cord is used to plug into an external 120V source.
-Depending on the application, we use a 30 amp (3 prong) or a 50 amp (4 prong) shore line cord.
-Your RV is equipped with a heavy duty power cord to connect to an external 120-volt 30- or 50-amp (depending on model) rated AC service.
+The shoreline cord is a heavy-duty cable with a 3 or 4 prong grounding plug on one end and connects directly to the power converter inside the RV on the other end.
+This cord is used to plug into an external 120 volt source.
+Depending on the application, we use a 30 amp (3 prong) or a 50 amp (4 prong) shoreline cord.
+Your RV is equipped with a heavy duty power cord to connect to an external 120 volt 30 or 50 amp (depending on model) rated AC service.
 The cord and plug are a molded, weatherproof assembly.
 The cord provides a correct ground connection to the site service.
 Do not alter or cut the cord in any way.
 Do not remove the ground pin from the plug, or defeat the ground circuit in the RV.
 If you have to use an adapter to plug into an electrical service, make sure the ground is maintained through the adapter.